ktrieu/new-website/blog/tax-guide.md

 ### Lines 3a and 3b

 This is for dividends from investing.
 The [IRS says](https://www.irs.gov/publications/p519#en_US_2022_publink1000222213) "dividend income received from domestic corporations is US source income", while "income from foreign corporations is foreign source income".
-I did all my investing in Canadian stocks (and therefore Canadian corporations) so I get a skip again.
+I did all my investing in Canadian stocks (and therefore Canadian corporations) so I get to skip again.
 If you invested in US stocks during your term, you'd probably have to declare the dividends here.
 Your broker of choice will have tax forms for you.
+Again, I won't go into this since it doesn't apply to me.

 ### Lines 4a and 4b